Another 10 UX mistakes to avoid

 1. Leaving usability issues to later releases

-You know in some ways user experience is a lot like DIY (bear with me here).
+You know in some ways user experience is a lot like DIY (bare with me here).
 As any home owner will tell you there are always a million and one things that need to get fixed and improved around the house, from dripping taps and scuffed walls to dodgy light sockets and creaky banisters.
 If you’re like me you’ll make a big list of stuff that needs doing and then decide to do it all some other day because you’ve found something much more interesting to do.
 Well the same is also true of usability issues.
 You often have a bunch of stuff that has been flagged up as causing users problems but somehow they never get fixed because a fancy new feature is seen as more important, or there simply isn’t time to get it fixed for the next release.
 The issue invariably falls by the way side and gets lost in the mists of time, never to be resolved (sob).
 Rather than leaving usability issues to later releases try to ensure that you test early and often so that you can get them fixed in time, or even delay a release if the user experience isn’t up to scratch.
 If an issue really can’t be fixed in time for the next release then make damn sure that it makes it in for the next one because as Neil’s (unofficial) first law of usability issues tells us, the longer you leave a usability issue the less chance there is of it ever getting resolved.

 2. Coming to the design battle discussion unprepared